abmist/fintopicsnet/README.md

 `python manage.py createsuperuser`

-Access to admin panel to create subject (forum):
+Access to admin panel to create subjects for the forum:

 `http://127.0.0.1:8000/admin/`

+If you want to test the register, use the following credit card data:
+  	* Credit card number: *4242424242424242*
+  	* CVV: *123*
+  	* Expiration month: *9*
+  	* Expiration year: *2033*